dotnet/AspNetCore.Docs/aspnetcore/blazor/index.md

 When a Razor Page or view is rendered, every line of Razor code emits HTML in text form.
 After rendering, the server disposes of the page or view instance, including any state that was produced.
 When another request for the page occurs, the entire page is rerendered to HTML again and sent to the client.

-Blazor Server produces a graph of components to display similar to an HTML or XML [Document Object Model (DOM)](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction).
+Blazor Server produces a graph of components to display similar to an HTML or XML DOM.
 The component graph includes state held in properties and fields.
 Blazor evaluates the component graph to produce a binary representation of the markup, which is sent to the client for rendering.
 After the connection is made between the client and the server, the component's static prerendered elements are replaced with interactive elements.
 Prerendering the content on the server makes the app feel more responsive on the client.

 After the components are interactive on the client, UI updates are triggered by user interaction and app events.
 When an update occurs, the component graph is rerendered, and a UI *diff* (difference) is calculated.
 This diff is the smallest set of DOM edits required to update the UI on the client.
 The diff is sent to the client in a binary format and applied by the browser.